shiro-furuya/shiro-furuya.github.io/_pages/cv.md

 ---
 *Graduate student coauthor; †Undergraduate student coauthor

+* **Furuya, Shiro**, Jihua Liu*, Zhongxuan Sun†, Qiongshi Lu, and Jason M. Fletcher.
+Forthcoming.
+“Understanding Internal Migration: A Research Note for an Assessment of Migration Selection with Genetic Data.” *Demography*

+* **Furuya, Shiro**, Jihua Liu*, Zhongxuan Sun†, Qiongshi Lu, and Jason M. Fletcher.
+Forthcoming.
+“The Big Genetic Sort?
+A Research Note on Migration Patterns and Their Genetic Imprint in the UK.” *Demography*

 * **Furuya, Shiro**, and Jia Wang*.
 2023.
 “The Long Shadow: Early-Life Adversity and Later-Life Loneliness in the United States.” *The Journals of Gerontology: Series B* 78(2):370–82. doi: [10.1093/geronb/gbac164](https://doi.org/10.1093/geronb/gbac164).

 * **Furuya, Shiro**, and Jason M. Fletcher.
 2022.
 “Early Life Environments and Cognition in Adulthood: New Evidence Using a Semiparametric Approach and Quantile Regression .” *Social Science and Medicine-Population Health* 19:101251. doi: [10.1016/j.ssmph.2022.101251](https://doi.org/10.1016/j.ssmph.2022.101251).